nigelfiler/Qumu/README.md

 **Important Notes:**
 Do not use Presentation Types that have **Creators Choice from All** in the workflow where there is no default defined.
 These will publish to **Draft** status and require manual processing to complete.

-Approval workflows will require manual approval.
+Approval workflows will have STATUS: PENDING_APPROVAL and require manual processing by the designated approver.

 ---